When to Think and When to Look: Uncertainty-Guided Lookback: Analysis

-\paragraph{Thinking in Breadth.} Increasing $k$ monotonically improves accuracy for every model: the pass@$k$ curves in Fig.~\ref{fig:passn} steadily rise, indicating that a substantial portion of errors can be corrected with just a few extra attempts.
+We examine two thinking paradigms for improving reasoning: thinking in \textbf{breadth} (sampling more candidates, i.e., pass@$k$) and \textbf{depth} (explicit reasoning).
+The pass@$k$ curves (Fig.~\ref{fig:passn}) characterize how performance scales with additional samples, while the mean pass accuracy boxplots (Fig.~\ref{fig:accmean}) summarize the overall accuracy and variability of each model family and its thinking-enabled variant. \paragraph{Thinking in Breadth.} Increasing $k$ monotonically improves accuracy for every model: the pass@$k$ curves in Fig.~\ref{fig:passn} steadily rise, indicating that a substantial portion of errors can be corrected with just a few extra attempts.
 The gains are steep from $k=2$ to $k=6$ and then clearly taper off for $k \ge 8$, revealing diminishing returns from pure sampling-based search.
 Smaller models benefit disproportionately from larger $k$: their single-sample accuracy lags behind, but additional samples give them more chances to land on a successful reasoning trajectory.
 With sufficient sampling, weaker models partially close the gap to much larger ones without explicit reasoning.
 For example, at high $k$ the InternVL3-4B curve moves noticeably closer to Qwen3-VL-32B (instruct), even though a performance margin remains.
 In some regimes ($k \ge 6$), a smaller \emph{thinking-enabled} model can overtake a larger instruct-only model, showing that increasing $k$ can substitute for raw parameter count when latency and cost budgets allow. \paragraph{Thinking in Depth.} Across all model sizes and values of $k$, the thinking variants consistently outperform their instruct counterparts in both Fig.~\ref{fig:passn} and Fig.~\ref{fig:accmean}.
 The relative gains are most pronounced for smaller models and gradually narrow as capacity increases.
 Thinking improves the \emph{quality} of each sampling rather than removing the need for multiple samples: for a fixed target accuracy, thinking variants typically achieve it at a lower $k$ than their non-thinking baselines.
 The standard-deviation bands in Fig.~\ref{fig:passn} and the spread of the boxplots in Fig.~\ref{fig:accmean} are generally smaller for thinking variants, suggesting more stable reasoning traces and fewer catastrophic failures across random seeds and prompts.
 Thinking allows smaller models to challenge, and in some cases surpass substantially larger instruct-only models.
-For instance, Qwen3-VL-4B-thinkink can match or exceed InternVL3.5-8B-instruct under comparable sampling budgets.
+For instance, Qwen3-VL-4B-thinking can match or exceed InternVL3.5-8B-instruct under comparable sampling budgets.
 At the 8B scale, the two families largely converge once thinking is enabled: with sufficient capacity and visual modeling, additional parameter scaling yields only modest further gains, especially at higher $k$.